Benito Mussolini: Expulsion from the Italian Socialist Party

+However, he saw the war as an opportunity for his ambitions, as well as those of socialists and Italians.
+He was influenced by anti-Austrian Italian nationalist sentiments, believing that the war offered Italians in Austria-Hungary the chance to liberate themselves from rule of the Habsburgs.
+He eventually decided to declare support for the war by appealing to the need for socialists to overthrow the Hohenzollern and Habsburg monarchies in Germany and Austria-Hungary who he said had consistently repressed socialism.
 Mussolini further justified his position by denouncing the Central Powers for being reactionary powers; for pursuing imperialist designs against Belgium and Serbia as well as historically against Denmark, France, and against Italians, since hundreds of thousands of Italians were under Habsburg rule.
-He argued that the fall of Hohenzollern and Habsburg monarchies and the repression of "reactionary" Turkey would create conditions beneficial for the working class, and that the mobilisation required for the war would undermine Russia's reactionary authoritarianism and bring Russia to social revolution.
-He said that for Italy the war would complete the process of Risorgimento by uniting the Italians in Austria-Hungary into Italy and by allowing the common people of Italy to be participating members in what would be Italy's first national war.
+He argued that the fall of Hohenzollern and Habsburg monarchies and repression of "reactionary" Turkey would create conditions beneficial for the working class, and that the mobilisation required would undermine Russia's reactionary authoritarianism and bring Russia to social revolution.
+He said that for Italy the war would complete the process of Risorgimento by uniting the Italians in Austria-Hungary into Italy, and allowing the common people of Italy to be participating members in what would be Italy's first national war.
 Thus he claimed that the vast social changes that the war could offer meant that it should be supported as a revolutionary war.

 As Mussolini's support for the intervention solidified, he came into conflict with socialists who opposed the war.
-He attacked the opponents of the war and claimed that those proletarians who supported pacifism were out of step with the proletarians who had joined the rising interventionist vanguard that was preparing Italy for a revolutionary war.
+He attacked them and claimed those proletarians who supported pacifism were out of step with the proletarians who had joined the rising interventionist vanguard that was preparing Italy for a revolutionary war.
 He began to criticise the Italian Socialist Party and socialism itself for having failed to recognise the national problems that had led to the outbreak of the war.
-He was expelled from the party for his support of intervention.
+He was then accused of moral and political unworthiness and was subsequently expelled from the party.

-A police report prepared by the Inspector-General of Public Security in Milan, G. Gasti, describes his background and his position on the First World War that resulted in his ousting from the Italian Socialist Party: